MercerQUX/JWTAuth/README.md

 ```

 <p>
-Now the server will be available from the GraphQL UI at the link http: // localhost: 4000 / graphql
+Now the server will be available from the GraphQL UI at the link <b>http://localhost:4000/graphql</b>
 </p>

 <p> 5.
-After starting the server, while in the Client folder, start the project on React, after which it will be available at <br/><b>http: //localhost: 3000/</b></p>
+After starting the server, while in the Client folder, start the project on React, after which it will be available at <br/><b>http: //localhost:3000/</b></p>

 ```
 npm start